upstate ny day trips

 25 Upstate N.Y.
 Day Trips That Will Make Your Weekend

-New York City is a star and you should try to see as much of it as you can, but don’t count out all of the fun day trips in upstate N.Y.
-Our selection of fun upstate N.Y. day trips features a variety of unique spots, including water parks, historic sites, museums, forts, beaches, an insane asylum and, yes, Niagara Falls.
+New York City is amazing and you should try to see as much of it as you can, but don’t count out all of the fun day trips in upstate N.Y.
+Our selection of enjoyable upstate N.Y. day trips features a variety of unique spots, including water parks, historic sites, museums, forts, beaches, an insane asylum and, yes, Niagara Falls.

 Upstate N.Y.
 Day Trips: Caves & Mines